syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/006_db_parser/002_Triggering_actions/002_Actions_and_message_correlation.md

     ```

 - You can use the name-value pairs of other messages of the context.
-    If you set the inherit-properties attribute of the generated message
+    If you set the inherit-mode attribute of the generated message
     to `context`, {{ site.product.short_name }} collects every name-value pair from
     each message stored in the context, and includes them in the
     generated message.
 This means that you can refer to a name-value